-Fees will go up on Feb 1st, and registration will close on February 21st at 7AM.
-We will also be offering race-day registration for a flat price (all groups) of $100 ($200 for relay teams).
+Registration will close on February 15th at 11:59PM.
+We will also be offering race-day registration (on Friday at the expo only) for a flat price (all groups) of $100 ($200 for relay teams).
 Credit card or check only.
-No cash for race-day registration- it (will be) 2014 after all.
+No cash for race-day registration.

 What about refunds?
 How about registration transfers?

-We will honor and and all refund requests made before 11:59PM, February 14, 2014.
-Transfers are the world’s most painful thing to do, so if you don’t want to go but your friend does, just request a refund through our Eventbrite page or at email@example.com, and have your friend sign up on their own!
+We will honor and and all refund requests made before 11:59PM, February 1, 2018.
+Transfers are the world’s most painful thing to do, so if you don’t want to go but your friend does, just request a refund through our registration page or at email@example.com, and have your friend sign up on their own!

 When is it?

-Our draft-legal race will be on Saturday, February 22nd, 2014.
-The traditional triathlon will be the next day, Feb 23rd.
-First wave on Saturday starts at 6:45 AM, and first wave on Sunday will head into the water at 7:00AM.
+The traditional triathlon will be the next day, Feb 17th, 2018.
+First wave on Saturday starts at 6:45 AM

 What’s the course?

 The race will take place at Fiesta Island, the site of the first triathlon (like, ever).
-After the wildly successful new transition area and run course last year, we are tweaking it slightly to make it even better.
-Think of it as Tritonman v2.1.
 See the “course” link on the left for more details about last year’s course.